mikerains/AspNetCore/README.md

 ## Get Started - Write .Net Core Apps When and Where You Want (Sept 2017, .Net Core 2.0)
 * https://msdn.microsoft.com/magazine/mt842494?MC=.NET&MC=CCPLUS&MC=CSHARP&MC=AppDnDTool&MC=Vstudio
+   * To build a Docker container, you need Docker’s tools for your OS installed (learn more and download from docker.com).
+Once you have the requirements installed, all you need to do in Visual Studio or Visual Studio for Mac is right-click the project, choose Add and then select Docker Support. ...

 ## .NET Standard, .Net Core, .Net Framework salad
 * Finally a comprehensible article! --- https://msdn.microsoft.com/magazine/mt842506?MC=.NET&MC=CCPLUS&MC=CSHARP&MC=AppDnDTool&MC=Vstudio